 Lastly, by them witnessing you saving, it will hopefully trigger them to take an interest in money, ask what they could do with it, and how they can grow it and take ownership of it.

-OK – have you now committed to action 2, to tell your kids what you are doing?
+OK – have you have now committed to two simple but strong actions.
 You might be thinking that a lot of parents must already be doing this, but in fact, that is not the case at all.